 The law requires very little when making grants to most domestic public charities.
 Other than knowing a grantee’s tax status—your foundation has a great deal of flexibility.
 However, I regularly encounter funders, foundation staff and professional advisors who do not know this.

 What the Law Requires When Making Grants

-Project Streamline, an initiative of PEAK Grantmaking, is trying to get the word out.
-Several years ago, Project Streamline worked with legal experts to find out exactly what the IRS requires private foundations to do when making grants.
+A few years ago, Project Streamline had legal experts look into what the IRS requires private foundations to do when making grants to domestic public charities.

-Project Streamline’s Guide to Due Diligence says it best:
+According to Project Streamline’s Guide to Due Diligence:

 For most grantmaking by funders in the U.S., very little is legally required in terms of due diligence.
-There is no required paperwork, no process that must be followed, and no post-grant reporting required to make a grant to most domestic public charities.
+There is no required paperwork, no process to follow, and no post-grant reporting required to make a grant to most domestic public charities.

 For example, of the 504,759 organizations that filed a 990 or 990EZ in 2009–2010, 325,444 fit the criteria of being a 501(c)(3) organization, with a 509(a)(1) or (a)(2) designation.

-For these organizations, a grantmaker could simply sit down with a checkbook, pen, envelopes, and stamps and be in perfect compliance with the tax code.
+For these organizations, a funder could simply sit down with a checkbook, pen, envelopes, and stamps and be in perfect compliance with the tax code.